rubygems/contribute/app/views/pages/home.html.md

 Looking to contribute to a RubyGems project?
 You've come to the right place!
-There's many development efforts going on right now, and they could use your help.
+There are many development efforts going on right now, and they could use your help.
 Find out who leads projects, how to get started committing!

 ## New Projects